 How to get to Jiufen Old Street?

 Taking the same route when going to Shifen Old Street, you’ll be able to get to Jiufen Old Street.
 You can also take the shuttle bus service from Ximen which leaves in the morning and returns before dinner.
+If you’ve fallen in love and want to stay longer though, you can sleep overnight in Jiufen as well!

 8. Window shopping at Ximending Youth Shopping District